National Gallery Singapore

-Coming to you soon in 2015, the National Art Gallery, Singapore is a brand new visual arts institution building upon a sound foundation of scholarship and experience.
+Coming to you soon in 2015, the National Gallery Singapore is a brand new visual arts institution building upon a sound foundation of scholarship and experience.
 Over time, we hope to strengthen Singapore’s role as a regional and international hub for visual arts.
 We will do this through the display, promotion, research and study of Southeast Asian and Singapore art, while hosting international art exhibitions.

-The National Art Gallery will focus on displaying Southeast Asian art, including Singapore art, from the 19th century to present day.
+The National Gallery will focus on displaying Southeast Asian art, including Singapore art, from the 19th century to present day.
 Through a comprehensive collection, the Gallery will present the development of Singapore and regional cultures, so as to tell the story of their social, economic and political histories.

-While the body of works at the National Art Gallery falls largely within the area of modern art, the Gallery strives towards understanding the collection in new and varied ways – taking on a contemporary approach and interpretation of the development of Southeast Asian art.
+While the body of works at the National Gallery falls largely within the area of modern art, the Gallery strives towards understanding the collection in new and varied ways – taking on a contemporary approach and interpretation of the development of Southeast Asian art.
 The Gallery will look beyond national and regional boundaries of art, and take on a wider ambit of international visual arts culture, research into our Asian heritage and cultural affiliations, and engage with global cultures and discourses.

 Click here to take a peek into our future developments!